wessenstam/docker101_bootcamp/day5/day5.rst

 .. figure:: images/2.png

-Ok, step one done….
+Ok, step one done....
 Up to the next step.

 Tagging images
 ..............